 Who is my USC?The Find my USC page will display a list of all Unit Security Contacts at the university, sorted by college and department.
 You will need to log in with your NetID to view the list.

-If you would like to add an additional USC or designate one, the Dean, Director, Department Head or current primary USC will need to notifiy AITS Security of the individual who will be added as a backup USC, or will replace the current USC.
+If you would like to add an additional USC or designate one, the Dean, Director, Department Head or current primary USC will need to notifiy AITS System Access Management of the individual who will be added as a backup USC, or will replace the current USC.
 Please send an email to firstname.lastname@example.org with the UIN,Enterprise ID of the individual and the department and organization codes.